Reduce greenhouse gas (GHG) and air pollutant emission.

 Examples: Incentives for public transport and carpooling, reorganization of business travel, installation of bicycle racks, etc.

 2.3.
-Implement measures to reduce congestion and idling during periods of heavy activity.
+Implement measures to reduce truck congestion and idling.

 3.1.
 Complete an annual report on GHG emissions.

-Note: The report only refers to GHG emissions resulting directly from the company’s activities.
+Note: The report only refers to GHG emissions resulting directly from the participant’s activities.